aboarya/Udacity-Self-Driving-Car-Projects/P4-Advanced-Lane-Detection/README.md

 ## Camera Calibration

-####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

 The constructor of the ___LaneDetection___ class accepts a set of calibration images as well as a test image on which to test the calibration.

 The constructor calls the `calibrate_camera` method, which creates one set of *object points* and one set of *images points* for each of the calibration images; which are images of a chessboard from different perspectives.